 - Digestive Disorders such as IBS, Ulcerative Colitis, Crohn’s, Chronic Constipation, Inflammatory Bowel Disease, or SIBO

 - Learning or Social Problems

 - Chronic Fatigue

 - Food Allergies, including Gluten-Sensitivity

 - Hormone Imbalances

 My Journey with GAPS™ Protocol

 Their Eczema started when they were babies but it disappeared in Elementary school.
 Then, it came back with vengeance in Middle School.
-I tried to cook from scratch but like most families, I didn’t always cook with organic or whole ingredients when I was working full time.
+I tried to cook from scratch but like most families, I didn't always cook with organic or whole ingredients when I was working full time.
 I took short cuts with store bought condiments, spices and probably GMO ingredients.
 Plus, I had no control over what they ate outside the home, like school lunches.
-I also didn’t know that certain foods were damaging their gut lining.
-Their symptoms started getting worse once they hit puberty and they still suffer from it.
-And their Eczema is just a symptom of their multiple food allergies and THAT’s what I needed to address.
-If their outward appearance of their skin look dry, scaly, inflamed, and sometimes, cracked, imagine what the membranes of the various organs look like.
+I also didn't know that certain foods were damaging their gut lining.
+Their symptoms started getting worse once they hit puberty and they continued to suffer from it.

-So, while they are home from college, I wanted to start them on GAPS™ diet.
-I wanted to educate them so they understand what they need to avoid and what they need to eat when they go off on their own.
+So, while my son was home from college, I started both of my children on the GAPS™ diet.
+I wanted to educate them so they can understand what they could eat and avoid once he went back to college.

 What is GAPS™ Diet?